b0bh00d/QtDropbox2/tests/README.md

 ## Enabling Tests
 You need to define certain values to enable certain tests.
-For example, in order to enable the QDropbox2Json tests, you will need to define QDROPBOX2_JSON_TESTS.
-The QDropbox2Json tests do not access Dropbox and therefore require no authorizing data.
+For example, in order to enable the QDropbox2 account tests, you will need to define QDROPBOX2_ACCOUNT_TESTS.

-However, for testing actual interaction with a Dropbox account, you will need to define one or both of QDROPBOX2_ACCOUNT_TESTS, QDROPBOX2_FOLDER_TESTS or QDROPBOX2_FILE_TESTS.
+All of the test subsystems require interaction with a Dropbox account, so you will need to define one or more of QDROPBOX2_ACCOUNT_TESTS, QDROPBOX2_FOLDER_TESTS or QDROPBOX2_FILE_TESTS.
 Enabling any of these will require the presence of an authorizing access token (see the previous section).

 Example:

-    #define QDROPBOX2_JSON_TESTS
     #define QDROPBOX2_ACCOUNT_TESTS
     #define QDROPBOX2_FOLDER_TESTS
     #define QDROPBOX2_FILE_TESTS